briankoser/sosoreads/README.md

 ```

 #### Comments
-- Reviews is a many-to-many link between users and books.
+- A review is a many-to-many link between users and books.
 The entity contains reviews, ratings, shelves, and book and user data.
 - For requests, if `reviewId` is provided, `userId` and `bookId` are ignored.
 - Will require registered app and OAuth after adding `owned_books` data.